corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 {{< /tabs >}}

 * `p2pTlsCertificateChainAlias` — the alias used when importing the TLS certificate.
-* `p2pTlsTenantId` — the tenant ID under which the TLS cert was stored ("p2p" for cluster level)
+* `useClusterLevelTlsCertificateAndKey` - true if the TLS certificate and key are cluster-level certificates and keys
 * `sessionKeyId` — the [session key ID previously generated](#assign-hsm-and-generate-key-pairs).

 ## Build Registration Context